PRP Injection

 Additionally, it may help with alopecia areata – an autoimmune condition in which the body starts attacking its own healthy hair follicles, resulting in inflammation.
 Due to PRP’s anti-inflammatory effect, it can be a viable treatment option.

-Platelet-rich plasma can also be utilised to promote regrowth in individuals experiencing telogen effluvium, a condition characterised by temporary hair loss that results in diffuse thinning of the hair.
+PRP treatment for hair loss can also be utilised to promote regrowth in individuals experiencing telogen effluvium, a condition characterised by temporary hair loss that results in diffuse thinning of the hair.

 However, for this treatment, it is important to have a healthy blood supply and be in good overall health.
 Certain situations where this treatment might not be recommended can include:

-PRP injections can have several advantages:
+PRP injections can have several advantages for your hair loss:

 Platelet-rich plasma injections are often recommended as an adjunct to FUE hair transplant.
 They can speed up recovery and support the growth of newly transplanted hair as well as the regrowth of donor hair – which is shaved to extract hair grafts.